 People with mild cognitive impairment, early Alzheimer’s disease, or frontotemporal dementia are needed for observational studies.
 The studies usually involve one visit a year for neuropsychological testing, neurological exams, brain imaging, and blood sampling.
 The data collected from these visits are used by many investigators studying the aging brain and disorders of cognitive function.
 These visits often involve financial compensation.
 Call Sarah Hoefs at 214-648-0563.
 Click here for more information about TARCC.

 LOAD (LATE-ONSET ALZHEIMER’S DISEASE GENETICS INITIATIVE)

-The LOAD study originally began enrolling subjects in 2002, with over 500 subjects enrolled through UT Southwestern!
-A new grant based on previous findings from that study, is offering a phone follow-up contact for subjects from the first study as well as enrolling new subjects.
+The LOAD study originally began enrolling subjects in 2002, with more than 500 subjects enrolled through UT Southwestern!
+A new grant based on previous findings from that study is offering a phone follow-up contact for subjects from the first study as well as enrolling new subjects.
 The goal of this national study is to expand upon the scope of information/data gathered from subjects already enrolled in the first phase of LOAD as well as to enroll new large families (with three or more living siblings age 60 or older) diagnosed with Alzheimer’s disease (AD).
-The focus is to learn more about the genetic, environmental and health risks that may contribute to the development of AD.
+The focus is to learn more about the genetic, environmental, and health risks that may contribute to the development of AD.
 For all subjects previously enrolled in the LOAD study, the coordinator will call each person for phone follow-up only.
 New subjects from previously participating families who are now age 60 or older may also enroll in this study.
-Call Barb Davis, 214-648-9367.
+Call Barb Davis at 214-648-9367.